 - I have found a place to live.
 I can pay or have paid the damage deposit and first month’s rent.

-- I have all original transcript (both my home country and Canadian) and English language test documents.
+- I can submit original transcripts (both my home country and Canadian) and English test documents before August 15.

-- I have paid my first term tuition or can pay as soon as I arrive.
+- I have paid my first term tuition.

 - I have my books/supplies or can pay for them as soon as I arrive.